 That’s the only difference between I-Type and 600 film – the presence of the battery.

-The Impossible Project rebranded itself as Polaroid Originals, but kept the name ‘I-Type’ around.
-It also went ahead and (as of summer 2019) released two additional I-Type cameras, the OneStep 2 and the OneStep+.
+The Impossible Project rebranded itself as Polaroid Originals, then to Polaroid, but kept the name ‘I-Type’ around.
+It also went ahead and (as of summer 2020) released three new I-Type cameras, the Now, OneStep 2, and the OneStep+.
 Both of these cameras can use I-Type film, Polaroid Originals 600 film, and vintage Polaroid 600 film.